COPY MSK Forecast Shows Cost Increases in 2021: Goodpath Employer Health Index Results TEST

 This Goodpath Employer Health Index (GEHI) analysis forecasts what MSK spending in 2021 for self-insured employers will be.
 Given the large percentage of spend that MSK contributes historically and how those costs will only grow, understanding and anticipating increases in MSK costs will allow benefits managers to reduce these costs proactively.

-This analysis is based on MSK condition-specific spending prior to 2020, estimates for how 2020 affected MSK spend, and projections for employer spending on MSK in 2021.
-This analysis concludes that employer-paid MSK treatment spending in 2021 will be at least 31% - 45% greater than in 2019, excluding estimates about net-new MSK cases created by conditions of 2020.
-The mid-range 38% increase is close to 3x what normal MSK cost increases have historically been.
+This analysis, covered in a complete report, is based on MSK condition-specific spending prior to 2020, estimates for how 2020 affected MSK spend, and projections for employer spending on MSK in 2021.
+This analysis concludes that employer-paid MSK treatment spending in 2021 will be at least 31-45% greater than in 2019, excluding estimates from net-new MSK cases created by conditions of 2020.

-The complete GEHI Report on MSK Cost Projections for 2021 is freely available here, detailing all inputs and projections.
+The complete GEHI MSK Cost Projections for 2021 report detailing all inputs and projections is freely available here.

 MSK Spend in 2020

 Data on healthcare spending in 2020 is still evolving, with little of it yet reported at the time of publication of this article or the full report on MSK Spend Projections.
 However, there are two underlying trends in employer spending on health, which caused swings in cost down and up:

 The deferral of non-urgent, elective, and preventative care.
 The care not utilized in 2020 decreased overall employer spending on healthcare.